Oli2007/hello-github/README.md

 # hello-github
 My first repository

-Hello My Name is Oli, I am new the GitHub.
-Be Gentle...I am a new to coding.
+Hello My Name is Oli, I am new to GitHub.
+Be Gentle....I am new to coding.